Getting started

 3. Initializes the **Bootgly platform** (git submodule) and other selected Platforms like `Console` and `Web`;

-4. Boot initial [resources dirs](https://docs.bootgly.com/manual/Bootgly/basic/directory_structure/overview/#resource-dirs) (`bootgly boot`);
+4. Boot initial [resource dirs](https://docs.bootgly.com/manual/Bootgly/basic/directory_structure/overview/#resource-dirs) (`bootgly boot`);

 5. Optionally installs the **Bootgly CLI globally** (`php bootgly setup`) — so every command works as `bootgly ...` instead of `php bootgly ...`;